 Some examples of medications used to treat absence seizure are:

-Pregnant women or women who are thinking of becoming pregnant shouldn’t take valproic acid because it increases your risk for birth defects.
+Pregnant people or people who are thinking of becoming pregnant shouldn’t take valproic acid because it increases the risk of developmental issues for the fetus.

 Those who have absence seizures may wish to wear a medical identification bracelet.
 This helps others know what to do in case of an emergency.
-People also may want to educate loved ones on what to do if a seizure occurs.
+You may also want to educate your loved ones on what to do if a seizure occurs.